block42-blockchain-company/icon-prep-network-setup/README.md

 --private-key='/home/<user>/.ssh/XXX'
 ```

-- To fully bootstrap an instance with this role, the other required roles and playbook can be found at [insight-infrastructure/ansible-icon-prep](https://github.com/insight-infrastructure/ansible-icon-prep) or simply contact Rob from Insight.
-These roles include
+To fully bootstrap an instance with this role, the other required roles and playbook can be found at [insight-infrastructure/ansible-icon-prep](https://github.com/insight-infrastructure/ansible-icon-prep) or simply contact [Rob](http://t.me/robcio) from Insight.
+These roles include:
 - disable-ipv6
 - install-packages
 - mount-volumes
 - keystore
 - start-docker

-- This role doesn't copy over the keystore and assumes it is already there
+This role doesn't copy over the keystore and assumes it is already there
 - keystore_path can be set as the name of the keystore unless you use this role

-- This requires an exact path for private key and comma in inventory
+This requires an exact path for private key and comma in inventory.

 ## Licence